m-essam-s/LMS/Database/README.md

-# Learning Management System Database Design
+# Learning Management System Database

-## The Requirements List
+## Database Design Requirements List

 - Course information includes a course code (unique identifier), a course name or title, start/end dates, course category, course abstract, and bibliography.
 The course category must belong to a list of predetermined categories.
 - Students’ registrations must contain their names and email addresses.
 Other data, such as date of birth and telephone number, can optionally be registered.